warhorse/ansible-role-nighthawk-docker/README.md

 Built in docker image.

-:warning: There is NO Nighthawk code in this repostory.
+:warning: There is NO Nighthawk code in this git repository.
 You will need to give this role a zip file that contains the Nighthawk C2 code.
 You can buy Nighthawk at [MDSec](https://www.mdsec.co.uk/nighthawk/) :warning:

 Role Variables
 --------------